NazlicanAka/VendorRiskScoring/README.md

 Description: Fetches the vendor, runs the rule engine, applies weighted calculations, and returns an aggregate risk score with a human-readable explanation.

 Example Request:
-GET /api/vendor/1/risk
+GET /api/vendor/10/risk

 Example Response (200 OK):
 {
-  "riskScore": 0.51,
+  "riskScore": 0.06,
-  "riskLevel": "Medium",
+  "riskLevel": "Low",
-  "reason": "Financial Health between 50 and 80.
-SLA < 95%.
-Major incidents <= 2.
-Expired Privacy Policy."
+  "reason": "Financial Health between 50 and 80. and All security and compliance checks passed. significantly impact the financial and security compliance risk levels, resulting in a Low overall risk score."
 }

 Get All Vendors